prietopedro/Node-Training/README.md

 ## Commits

-Commit your code regularly and use descriptive messages.
+Commit your code regularly an use descriptive messages.
 This helps both you (in case you ever need to return to old code) and your Team Lead.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    For the server to know who is currently authenticated and keep it in a database, can also remove access from the client if needed
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Encrypts it and save it like that on the database incase your database gets compromised
 - [ ] What does bcrypt do to slow down attackers?
+    It concates a random string to the current password and encrypts it a set number of time to make it harder for hackers to decrypt
 - [ ] What are the three parts of the JSON Web Token?
+    Header, Payload and a signature

 ## Minimum Viable Product